 Route via PUBLIC TRANSPORT from Pune: Travelers from Pune will have to take a ST[State Transport] Bus from Shivaji Nagar.
 You can take any bus that goes to Sangamner or Nasik.
 Get down at Alephata and then take a local bus from Alephata to Khube Phata.
 Ask the locals for transport options from Alephata.

-From Khubi, a 3-4 kilometres walk will take you to the base village of the fort called Khireshwar.
+From Khubi, a 3-4 kilometres walk will take you to the base village of Harishchandragad fort called Khireshwar.

 We would recommend that if you have novice trekkers in your group, then you should go via the Pachnai Village.
 This route is the easiest one and even beginner trekkers should not have any issues.
-Also take a guide from the village.
+Also take a guide from the village if you've never been here.

 Difficulty Level and Other useful tips: